-New Mountain Guardian and the Operating Company intend to elect to be treated as business development companies under the 1940 Act.
+New Mountain Finance and the Operating Company intend to elect to be treated as business development companies under the 1940 Act.
 The 1940 Act contains prohibitions and restrictions relating to investments by a business development company in another investment company and transactions between business development companies and their affiliates, principal underwriters and affiliates of those affiliates or underwriters.
 The 1940 Act requires that a majority of the directors be persons other than "interested persons", as that term is defined in the 1940 Act.
-In addition, the 1940 Act provides that New Mountain Guardian and the Operating Company may not change the nature of our business so as to cease to be, or to withdraw their respective elections as, business development companies unless approved by a majority of our outstanding voting securities.
-The 1940 Act defines "a majority of the outstanding voting securities" as the lesser of (i) 67% or more of the voting securities present at a meeting if the holders of more than 50% of our outstanding voting securities are present or represented by proxy or (ii) 50% of our voting securities.
+In addition, the 1940 Act provides that New Mountain Finance and the Operating Company may not change the nature of our business so as to cease to be, or to withdraw their respective elections as, business development companies unless approved by a majority of our outstanding voting securities.
+The 1940 Act defines "a majority of the outstanding voting securities as the lesser of (i) 67% or more of the voting securities present at a meeting if the holders of more than 50% of our outstanding voting securities are present or represented by proxy or (ii) 50% of our voting securities.

-New Mountain Guardian is relying on the provisions of Section 12(d)(1)(E) of the 1940 Act, which requires, among other things, that its investment in the Operating Company be its only asset and that its shareholders are entitled to vote on a "pass-through" basis with the Operating Company's other voting security holders.
+New Mountain Finance is relying on the provisions of Section 12(d)(1)(E) of the 1940 Act, which requires, among other things, that its investment in the Operating Company be its only asset and that its shareholders are entitled to vote on a "pass-through" basis with the Operating Company's other voting security holders.
 Under the 1940 Act, the investors in New Mountain Guardian Partners, L.P. and AIV Holdings will likewise be required to pass through voting rights with respect to the election of the Operating Company's directors and other matters requiring a vote of the Operating Company's security holders.

-New Mountain Guardian may, to the extent permitted under the 1940 Act, issue additional equity capital, which would in turn increase the equity capital available to the Operating Company.
-New Mountain Guardian will generally not be able to issue and sell its common stock at a price below net asset value per share.
-See "Risk Factors - Risks Relating to Our Business - Regulations governing the operations of business development companies will affect New Mountain Guardian's ability to raise additional equity capital as well as the Operating Company's ability to issue senior securities or borrow for investment purposes, any or all of which could have a negative effect on our investment objectives and strategies".
-New Mountain Guardian may, however, sell its common stock, or warrants, options or rights to acquire its common stock, at a price below the then-current net asset value of its common stock if its board of directors determines that such sale is in its best interests and the best interests of its stockholders, and its stockholders approve such sale.
-In addition, New Mountain Guardian may generally issue new shares of its common stock at a price below net asset value in rights offerings to existing stockholders, in payment of dividends and in certain other limited circumstances.
-Prior to the completion of this offering, New Mountain Guardian intends to seek stockholder approval to permit it to issue shares of its common stock below net asset value for the first twelve months following the completion of this offering.
+New Mountain Finance may, to the extent permitted under the 1940 Act, issue additional equity capital, which would in turn increase the equity capital available to the Operating Company.
+New Mountain Finance will generally not be able to issue and sell its common stock at a price below net asset value per share.
+See "Risk Factors - Risks Relating to Our Business - Regulations governing the operations of business development companies will affect New Mountain Finance's ability to raise additional equity capital as well as the Operating Company's ability to issue senior securities or borrow for investment purposes, any or all of which could have a negative effect on our investment objectives and strategies".
+New Mountain Finance may, however, sell its common stock, or warrants, options or rights to acquire its common stock, at a price below the then-current net asset value of its common stock if its board of directors determines that such sale is in its best interests and the best interests of its stockholders, and its stockholders approve such sale.
+In addition, New Mountain Finance may generally issue new shares of its common stock at a price below net asset value in rights offerings to existing stockholder approval to permit it to issue shares of its common stock below net asset value for the first twelve months following the completion of this offering.